Frannie, Wyoming

 Frannie is a town in Big Horn and Park counties in the U.S. state of Wyoming.
-The population was 157 at the 2010 census.
+The population was 145 at the 2020 census.

-In 1894, Frannie's post office opened.
-Postmaster Morris, the town's first postmaster, had a daughter named Frannie, and the town was named after her.
+Frannie bills itself as the "Biggest little town in Wyoming".

+History

+William A. "Jack" Morris arrived in 1886 and established the Morris Ranch.
+It was along the wagon route between Billings, Montana and Lander, Wyoming.
+The ranch became a wayside lodge for cattlemen and cowboys.
+In 1888 Morris had a daughter, Frannie.

+In 1894, Morris established a post office at his ranch and named it for his daughter.
+The settlement had around 25 residents at the time.
+In 1900 the Chicago, Burlington and Quincy Railroad reached Frannie.

 Until 1954, the legal status of Frannie was that of an unincorporated area taking in parts of Big Horn and Park Counties.
 In 1954, the town was incorporated.
 Under Wyoming law (WS 15-3-101), Frannie now has the status of an incorporated town having less than 4,000 people.